codeworth-gh/dkNET-DecisionTrees/RepositoryTagging/languages/en_US/nodes/decision-graph/qCost.md

-# Does depositing data involves costs to the depositor?
+# Does depositing data involve costs to the depositor?

 Sometimes there are conditions under which the depositor has to pay.